 This would probably be the best reference I can offer... post from a brother-in-law (my first husband's brother) that I've known for 36 years: " As you have probably already noticed, MJ has the biggest heart of anyone I know.
 She's a very special and strong individual.
 The real plus about her is that she can change tires, fix a toilet, and love animals and people like no one else.
 I would look forward to meeting you someday!"

-I walked away from the comfort of home as I knew it more than a year ago... sold the farm, the llamas and left my job for a change of pace.
+I walked away from the comfort of home as I knew it almost two years ago... sold the farm, the llamas and left my job for a change of pace.
 I learned the hard way that life and opportunity are not guaranteed.
-(Both of my husbands died within an 8 year span).
-I realized that there is more to life than a timeclock and daily chores.
+(Both of my husbands died within an 9 year span).
+I realized that there is more to life than a time clock and daily chores.
 I followed my passion and I bought a fixer-upper, 260 miles away from friends and family.
 I'm proud of the home I have created, having cut and nailed every 2 x 4 and set every tile, cabinet and fixture.
 This journey is nearly complete, and I search for new ways to unleash other hidden talents and discover yet another passion.

 Retired, with time on my hands, I am physically able to commit to a new relationship.
 I can go anywhere at the drop of a hat.
 It doesn't matter if you work graveyard or have Tuesday and Wednesday off.
-I'm able to have fun in the kitchen (translation HOME COOKING!).
+I'm able to have fun in the kitchen.
 I have the time and capability to maintain my home so there is more time to play when you are available.

 When I take a vacation, it is AWAY...
 Mexico, Hawaii, The Caribbean and Europe are favorite destinations.
+Peru is booked for this coming May.
 When I get there, I can't just sit by the pool.
 Water gives me an opportunity to go whale watching, snorkeling or sailing.
 I circled Aruba on a Harley.
 I saw the sunrise from the top of Haleakala.
 I trekked to the top of the Arch de Triomphe in Paris.
 I can't imagine doing any of that on my own.

 I'm hopeful that this new path will include another loving, considerate and worthy partner.
 I treasure appropriate quotes, and this one is a favorite: "If life can remove someone you never thought of losing, it can replace them with someone you never thought of having."
 My mind and heart are open to the possibilities.
 Are you out there?